 Information on imposed sanctions is never deleted.
-Once a sanction expires, or is lifted by the Department, the published information is moved from “Current Sanctions” to “Archived Sanctions” on the Quality and Safety Commission’s website.
+Once a sanction expires, or is lifted by the Commission, the published information is moved from “Current Sanctions” to “Archived Sanctions” on the Aged Care Quality and Safety Commission’s website.

 Don’t be afraid to ask potential providers about any sanctions you find, and how they dealt/are dealing with them.

 Who should I speak to if I have concerns about my service provider?